hashicorp/terraform/.github/CONTRIBUTING.md

 Please see the [CODEOWNERS](https://github.com/hashicorp/terraform/blob/master/CODEOWNERS) file for the status of a given backend.
 Community members with an interest in a particular standard backend are welcome to help maintain it.

-At the current time, merging state storage backends places a significant burden on the Terraform team to setup an environment and cloud service provider account, or a new database/storage/key-value service, in order to build and test remote state storage backends.
+Currently, merging state storage backends places a significant burden on the Terraform team.
+The team must setup an environment and cloud service provider account, or a new database/storage/key-value service, in order to build and test remote state storage backends.
 The time and complexity of doing so prevents us from moving Terraform forward in other ways.

-We are working to remove ourselves from the critical path of state storage backends by moving them towarsds a plugin model like providers.
+We are working to remove ourselves from the critical path of state storage backends by moving them towards a plugin model.
 In the mean time, we won't be accepting new remote state backends into Terraform.

 #### Provisioners